VoLKyyyOG/COMP30024/Chexers/Part A/Report.md

 ## Algorithmic Approach (Answers Q2)

 ### Heuristic
 Our heuristic was derived from a relaxed version of the search problem, which allows piece(s) to jump freely, even if there is no block/piece to jump over (an empty space to land still had to be available).
 In this version, pieces would not need to converge in attempt to jump over each other and reduce path costs, as pieces can reach the goal independently, at maximal speed, at their own independent minimal cost.

-#### Explanation
 `Dijkstra_heuristic` evaluates the total minimal cost to exit all pieces if they move independently under these relaxed conditions.
-The board with the blocks (but not pieces) is preprocessed using a Dijkstra graph search algorithm with a priority queue to map the minimum cost of exiting for a piece at any location.
+The board with the blocks (but not pieces) is preprocessed using an adapted Dijkstra graph search algorithm with a priority queue to map the minimum cost of exiting for a piece at any location.
+To evaluate a state, the cost associated with each piece position is aggregated.

 #### Benefits
 Firstly, the heuristic is admissible.